Solicitors Specialising in Leasehold Extensions

-Want to know more about the process of lease extension?
+Want to know more about the process involved in extending your lease?

 Any tenants with concerns that their block is poorly managed or who thinks that their management charges are too high, might also want to consider exercising their right to manage.